polterguy/magic-menu/README.md

 ## Speech recognition and Speech synthesis

-As an additional bonus, it can be set into accepting natural speech as input, and provide output with speech synthesis, allowing you to choose menu items by speaking e.g. _"Can you search for something for me"_.
+As an additional bonus, the Magic menu can be set into accepting natural speech as input, and provide output with speech synthesis, allowing you to choose menu items by speaking e.g. _"Can you search for something for me"_.
 Although these features are for all practical concerns limited to Google Chrome, since this is the only browser that adequately implements the W3C Speech API.